wilsonmyeh/search-engine/README.md

   + USC ID: 4780838615

 ##Compile Instructions
 + Open up two terminals.
 Navigate one to 'server' directory and one to 'client' directory.
-In each:
+In each

 	$ qmake
 	$ make

 ##IMPORTANT
 + Due to (presumably) the dynamic nature of USC Wireless's IP addresses, use the loopback IP (127.0.0.1) to test this program for now.
 + Terminating the server UI does not kill the process.
 This is because of blocking caused by the accept() command.
 I've yet to find a decent workaround, so please terminate the UI and then reconnect with another client in order to properly end the server and test the ad billing feature.

 ##Run Instructions
 **Server Terminal**

 	$ bin/server <input file> <ad data input file> <ad data billing output file>

 + Example

 	$ bin/server data100/index.txt adData/input.in adData/output.out

 + A window should pop up with the host's IP Address and Port.

 **Client Terminal**

 	$ bin/client <Server IP/Hostname> <Port>

 + Note: Use 127.0.0.1 instead of server displayed IP.
 Use server displayed port.
 + Example

 	$ bin/client 127.0.0.1 31803

 ##Client Interface
 + To search a single word, enter the word into the "Search Word" textbox and click the "Search Word" button.